onflow/cadence/docs/contract-updatability.md

   - A static check of the access of the field would be valid, but the interpreter would crash when accessing the field, because the field has a missing/garbage value.

+However, it **does not** ensure:
+- Any program that imports the updated contract stays valid. e.g:
+  - Updated contract may remove an existing field or may change a function signature.
+  - Then any program that uses that field/function will get semantic errors.

 ## Updating a Contract

 A contract may consist of fields and other declarations such as composite types, functions, constructors, etc.